gregr/ina/nscheme/lib/nscheme/README.md

 * replace $ names with more ast: names
 * use parse:lambda more liberally
-  * just use an expander in the body if context-specific parsing is desired
+  * just embed a procedure in the body if context-specific parsing is desired
     * no need for special behavior of $lambda

 * consider ditching explicit parsing, in favor of full (static) fexprs